Public Affairs Training Resources

 Specific Information for Joint Intermediate Public Affairs Course (DINFOS-JIPAC)

 Specific Information for Public Affairs Course for International Students

 Information and reading material for the Joint Senior Public Affairs Course (JSPAC)

 Information and reading material for the Joint Senior Enlisted Public Affairs Course (JSEPAC)

 Coast Guard Public Affairs Course Welcome Letter(CGPAC)

-MEMORANDUM FOR Joint Senior Public Affairs Course (JSPAC) 010-13 Attendees
+MEMORANDUM FOR Joint Senior Public Affairs Course 010-14 Attendees

-Welcome and congratulations on your selection to attend the Joint Senior Public Affairs Course (JSPAC), which will convene from 25 March to 5 April 2013.
+Welcome and congratulations on your selection to attend the Joint Senior Public Affairs Course (JSPAC), which will convene from 28 April to 9 May 2014.
 The Course provides a capstone experience for senior public affairs leaders within the Department of Defense and U.S. government agencies.
 Students explore and refine their role as senior communication counselors and strategic planners through panel and guided discussions with senior leader mentors and distinguished guest speakers, and from staff rides, case studies, and group/individual exercises.
 In today's operational environment, winning the information war is a critical requirement for achieving strategic objectives both on the battlefield in the battle of perceptions.
-We hope you will find that the upcoming instruction provides a unique experience─both professionally challenging and personally rewarding.
+We hope you find that the upcoming instruction provides a unique experience─both professionally challenging and personally rewarding.

 Uniforms/Business Attire: Please bring your Service Dress/Class A uniform or equivalent, which will be needed for our visit to Washington, D.C.
 We also ask that you bring one day’s business attire─ Men: Jacket/tie/dress trousers; Women: Dress slacks/skirt.
 The uniform of the day in the schoolhouse is the duty uniform.